jamie-sherriff/android-platform-tools/README.md

 * Also consult TODO.txt

 ## TroubleShooting ##
 * EACCESS errors on unix: `Error: EACCES: permission denied` https://docs.npmjs.com/getting-started/fixing-npm-permissions
-* Be careful on option one because doing a chown on usr/bin can override the sudo command on unix systems
+* Be careful with option one because doing a chown on usr/bin can override the sudo command on unix systems

 ## Known Issues ##
 * `adb shell` is a bit sluggish for input and will look into this